aspose-slides/Aspose.Slides-API-References/content/cpp/english/aspose.slides/ivideoframe/get_captiontracks/_index.md

 ## IVideoFrame::get_CaptionTracks() method

-Returns the closed captions collection of the video.
-Read-only [ICaptionsCollection](../../icaptionscollection/).
+Gets the collection of closed captions associated with the audio frame.
+This property is read-only and returns an [ICaptionsCollection](../../icaptionscollection/) containing all caption tracks.

 ```cpp
 virtual System::SharedPtr<ICaptionsCollection> Aspose::Slides::IVideoFrame::get_CaptionTracks()=0